usurai/rdss/README.md

 ### Configuration

-rdss provides configurations to tweak to program, see (TODO: link) for the details.
+rdss provides configurations to tweak the program, see [rdss.ini](./rdss.ini) for the detailed information.

 ## License